 My journey was not long, but it was grueling.
 I had a complete response to chemotherapy by cycle 4, and although I was admitted at the time of getting this news, very weak and insecure, this pushed me to complete treatment because the end was in sight.

 Also, the fact that my grandchildren were present when the ambulance fetched me at home, and they were crying gave me motivation.

 I made myself a promise on the way to the hospital that this will not be the last picture I have in my mind of my grandchildren.
 It kept me going and fighting very hard.

 They were affected badly when I lost my hair, and I made a promise to them that my hair will grow again.
 I planned to live up to that promise, and I did, despite all the odds.

-- Never to take any sign of a lump of ill health for granted.
+- Never to take a lump or any sign of ill health for granted.

-We are not necessarily able to avoid cancer completely, but we are able to ensure that our bodies are strong enough to handle the treatment and have great outcomes.
+We may not be completely cancer-free, but we can ensure that our bodies are strong enough to handle the treatment for successful outcomes.